Configuration

 All configurations introduced by this extension are listed below.
 This extension may take advantage of a subset of Sphinx configurations as well when preparing documents.

-New in version 1.9: All options provided by this extension may be set from the running environment.
+Added in version 1.9: All options provided by this extension may be set from the running environment.
 For example, if confluence_publish is not explicitly set inside conf.py or provided via Sphinx’s command line, this extension may check the CONFLUENCE_PUBLISH environment option as a fallback.
 Note that this only applies options provided below and will not work for other configuration options provided by Sphinx or other Sphinx extensions.

 Essential configuration